A student being superimposed in front of a green background with a room's interior.

 As an interior designer, you’ll work alongside architects, engineers, and people in various professional construction trades to realize inspiring and functional spaces.

 Aspiring to continue your studies?
-Graduates of IUP’s Bachelor of Science in Interior Design program can go on to earn a master’s degree in architecture.
+Graduates of IUP’s Bachelor of Science in Interior Design program can go on to earn a master’s degree in interior architecture.

 You can go on to a career in: